WGLab/mutformer/README.md

 ----

-## Input Data format guidlines:
+## Input Data format guidelines:

 ### General format:

-Each residue in each sequence should be seperated by a space, and to denote the actual start and finish of each entire sequence, a "B" should be placed at the start of each sequence and a "J" at the end of the sequence prior to trimming/splitting.
+Each residue in each sequence should be separated by a space, and to denote the actual start and finish of each entire sequence, a "B" should be placed at the start of each sequence and a "J" at the end of the sequence prior to trimming/splitting.

 for pretraining, datasets should be split into "train.txt", "eval.txt", and "test.txt" for finetuning, datasets should be split into "train.tsv", "dev.tsv", and "test.tsv"